zendframework/zend-expressive/doc/book/reference/migration/to-v1.1.md

-Stratigility 1.3 deprecates its internal request and response decorators, `Zend\Stratigility\Http\Request` and `Zend\Stratigility\Http\Response`, respsectively.
+Stratigility 1.3 deprecates its internal request and response decorators, `Zend\Stratigility\Http\Request` and `Zend\Stratigility\Http\Response`, respectively.
 The main utility of these instances was to provide access in inner middleware layers to the original request, original response, and original URI.